HIV Testing Overview

 If you get an HIV test outside of a health care setting or lab—such as at a community-based organization, mobile testing van, or elsewhere—you will likely receive a rapid HIV test.

-Learn about the different places where you can get an HIV test.
+Learn about the different places where you can get an HIV test and how much it may cost.

 Yes.
 An HIV self-test is done entirely at home or in a private location, and you can get your test results within 20 minutes.

-You can buy an HIV self-test at a pharmacy or online.
-Or you can order a free HIV self-test through CDC’s Together Take Me HomeExit Disclaimer initiative, subject to availability.
-The only rapid self-test currently available in the U.S. is an oral fluid testExit Disclaimer.
+You can buy an HIV self-test at a pharmacy or online, or you can order a free HIV self-test through CDC’s Together Take Me HomeExit Disclaimer initiative (subject to availability).
+The only rapid self-test currently available in the U.S. is an oral fluid test.
 You should always interpret the self-test results according to the manufacturer’s instructions.
 A phone number is included if you need help.

 Check to see if your local health department or an HIV service organization near you provides free or low-cost HIV self-tests.
 HIV self-tests may also be covered by insurance.
 Check with your insurance provider or health care provider about reimbursement for tests you purchase.